magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- AC-786-->

 *  Adding a new deserializer to the REST API no longer removes other deserializers.
 Previously, the REST API accepted a new content type, but CORE defined content types for APIs no longer worked and returned a 400 error.
 [GitHub-26433](https://github.com/magento/magento2/issues/26433)

 <!--- AC-698-->

-*  You can now remove an override for a parameter that is defined in a `webapi.xml`file.[GitHub-33843](https://github.com/magento/magento2/issues/33843)
+*  You can now remove an override for a parameter that is defined in a `webapi.xml`file.
+[GitHub-33843](https://github.com/magento/magento2/issues/33843)

 <!--- AC-1212-->